 Once you have satisfied yourself that there is enough material available for you to build a collection following your chosen theme then the next step is probably to decide how you are going to store, mount or display your material.
 Like your choice of theme, this is entirely up to you.
 If you do not intend to display your collection to anyone other than yourself you only have yourself to please.

 If you wish to share your collection with others then you may wish to present your collection following the ‘standard’ format of written up sheets or album pages.
 The way to see how this is done is to join a local stamp or postcard society where members are displaying their collections.
-If you later consider entering competitions take a look at exhibits in club, county or national competitions.
+If you later consider entering competitions take a look at exhibits in club, county or national competitions, and look at the advice and exibits on the BTA web pages.